0x0ranm/NoHup-Detector/README.md

   In case we want to check if a process set SIGHUP handle to SIGIGN we can check the file /proc/\<pid\>/status. </br>
   This file contains all information about each sighandles and which signals each handle should be used. </br>
-  For example, the file contains the follow lines: </br>
+  For example, the file follows this template: </br>
   Each line contains 16bit bitmap, each bit represents another signal. </br>
   In our case the LSB in SigIgn line represents SIGHUP signals. </br>

+For example:
 &nbsp;&nbsp;&nbsp;SigPnd: 0000000000000000 </br>
 &nbsp;&nbsp;&nbsp;ShdPnd: 0000000000000000 </br>
 &nbsp;&nbsp;&nbsp;SigBlk: 0000000000000000 </br>